AshkanGanj/web-time-tracker/README.md

  2.'python manage.py runserver'

- project will accessible at "localhost:8000"
+ project will be accessible at "localhost:8000"